 As aftermarket DVD players go, this product clocks in with a steep price tag.
 We believe, and users tend to agree, that the established track record of the Alpine brand makes the upcharge worth it in a product category where cheaply manufactured competitors frequently fail after only a year or so of use.

-2. Budget Pick: BOSS Audio Systems 10.1" Overhead DVD Player
+2. Budget Pick: BOSS Audio Systems 10.1-inch Overhead DVD Player

 For price-conscious shoppers seeking an overhead DVD player with a competitive roster of features, we recommend the BOSS BV10.1 MC.
 Considerably less expensive than our top pick, it too brandishes a 10.1-inch screen, though this LCD panel has another trick up its sleeve.
 Once folded down, this display has the ability to swivel on its vertical axis as much as 270 degrees to favor a single rear seat occupant, reduce glare, or allow Mom to preview the kids’ choice of entertainment.

 What are you giving up?
 Well, the biggest omission is an HDMI port, which will leave most modern gaming systems and streaming sticks out in the cold.
-Users also complain of poor instructions, unresponsive customer service, and if you’re a DIYer, you may find the mounting hardware lacking.
+Users also complain of poor instructions and unresponsive customer service.
+If you’re a DIYer, you may find the mounting hardware lacking.
 There are also select reports of good initial performance followed by malfunctions a few months down the road, which may speak to the long-term durability of this affordable option.

 This particular flip-down display is clad in a glossy black finish, no doubt a fingerprint magnet, and unlike other options in this roundup, there are no customizable housings to be had.
-If your interest extends beyond DVD playback, HDMI, USB, SD, and analog RCA inputs are on offer as well.
+If your interest extends beyond DVD playback, HDMI, USB, SD, and analog RCA inputs are also on offer.
 For audio out, take your pick between the FM transmitter, built-in speakers, or IR emitter for use with headphones, which must be purchased separately.

 With such ample screen real estate, there’s a pretty good chance there won’t be a bad seat in the house… er, minivan.
 So what’s to lose?
 Unfortunately, user feedback on this model is a bit lacking compared to other overhead DVD players.
 Some of the few who have left reviews point to spotty reliability and inattentive customer support.
 It’s a huge display.
 Is it worth taking a chance?
 Only you can decide.